perladvent/perldotcom/content/article/passing-by.md

 ![](/images/passing-by/weird.png)

 ## Inspect references
-Back to our variables, you can check by printing their [reference](https://perldoc.perl.org/perlref):
+Back to our variables, you can check their "identity" by printing their [reference](https://perldoc.perl.org/perlref):
 ```perl
 # Compare storage location
 print \$var1 . " vs " . \$var2 . "\n";